-Before you start to use ApsaraDB for RDS, you must create databases and accounts on your RDS instance.
+Before you start to use your ApsaraDB RDS for PostgreSQL instance, you must create databases on the RDS instance.
 This topic describes how to create a database on an ApsaraDB RDS for PostgreSQL instance.

-- If your RDS instance uses standard or enhanced SSDs, you can create and manage databases by using the ApsaraDB for RDS console.
+- If the RDS instance uses standard or enhanced SSDs, you can create and manage databases in the ApsaraDB RDS console.

-- If your RDS instance uses local SSDs, you can create and manage databases by using SQL statements.
+- If the RDS instance uses local SSDs, you can create and manage databases by using SQL statements.

-- If you want to migrate data from an on-premises database to your RDS instance, you must create a database and an account on your RDS instance.
-Make sure that the database and the account have the same names as the on-premises database and its authorized account.
+- If you want to migrate data from an on-premises database to the RDS instance, you must create a database and an account on the RDS instance.
+The created database must have the same name as the on-premises database.
+The created account must have the same name as the account that is authorized to manage the on-premises database.

-Create a database on an RDS instance equipped with standard or enhanced SSDs
+Create a database for an RDS instance with standard or enhanced SSDs

 - Log on to the ApsaraDB for RDS console.